osoriomica/invaders/README.md

 - 404:
 ![screenshot of code analysis](README-folder/validation/lighthouse-404.png)

-Jest tests!- effective and meaningful	.
+Jest tests!- effective and meaningful.
 If using TDD, demonstrate in commit log.
 Document it in Readme or separate file.

 ### Testing user stories